-In June 2019, the Company granted 2,500,000 stock options to officers, directors and employees at a fair value of \$0.1 million or \$0.05 per option which was recorded as share-based compensation.
-The fair value of the options granted was determined using the Black-Scholes option pricing model with the following assumptions: a risk-free interest rate of 1.38%; an expected volatility of 94.1%; an expected life of 5 years; a forfeiture rate of zero; an expected dividend of zero; and a Canadian to USA exchange rate of 1.342.
+On June 5, 2019, the Company granted 2,500,000 stock options to officers, directors and employees at a fair value of \$133,000 or C\$0.05 per option, all of which was recorded as share-based compensation for the year ended December 31, 2019.
+The fair value of the options granted was determined using the Black-Scholes option pricing model with the following assumptions: a risk-free interest rate of 1.38%; an expected volatility of 94%; an expected life of 5 years; a forfeiture rate of zero; an expected dividend of zero; and a Canadian to USA exchange rate of 1.342.